explodingcamera/tinywasm/crates/parser/README.md

 ## Features

 - `std`: Enables the use of `std` and `std::io` for parsing from files and streams.
-- `logging`: Enables logging of the parsing process using the `log` crate.
+- `log`: Enables logging of the parsing process using the `log` crate.

 ## Usage